Assumption Island

-In 2018, Seychelles and India signed an agreement to build and operate a joint military facility on a portion of the island, which the National Assembly of Seychelles refuted the agreement and deemed after protestation by the citizens of Seychelles.
+In 2018, Seychelles and India signed an agreement to build and operate a joint military facility on a portion of the island.
+The Seychelles National Assembly refuted the agreement after protests by the citizens.

 As protests continued, the Seychellois president endorsed the Assumption Island deal with India.
 The plan caused public protests by activists who believed that the islands should stay out of the brewing India-China regional conflict.
-The agreement was declared "dead" by the Island's opposition party.
+The agreement was declared "dead" by the islands’ opposition party.

 History

 Assumption Island was discovered by Captain Nicolas Morphey on 14 August 1756, and was named after the religious feast of the next day.

 In 1908, the island was leased to Mr H. Savy of Mahé, who built a coconut plantation there.

 The first settlement was in the northern part of the island.

 During a visit two years later, he realized the guano potential of the island.
-The villagers transferred their labor force to guano mining camp that operated from 1907 until 1983.
+The villagers transferred their labor force to a guano mining camp that operated from 1907 until 1983.
 The camp was the location of the current village.
 Later, the villagers were employed as fishermen, usually of bêche-de-mer, until it was declared protected.

-In the mid 1960s, the island was proposed as an American military base, including a deep sea port.
-After strong protests from environmental organizations, this plan was rejected.
+In the mid-1960s, the island was proposed as an American military base, including a deep-sea port.
+After strong protests from environmental organizations, the plan was rejected.
 In 1990, the airfield was built.

+In 2024, Assomption Island is leased for 90 years to a Qatari investment group for $50 million.

 Geography

 Assumption Island is located about 27 km south of Anse Takamaka on Aldabra Atoll and is part of the Aldabra Group.

 It is a single coral island 11.6 km2 in area.
 The western shore features an almost uninterrupted sandy beach 5.5 km.
 Two large sand dunes are prominent on the southeastern coast of the island, one of them 32 m high.

 The 5.5 km, white, sandy beach that stretches on the southeastern side of the island has been several times named 'the best beach in the world' for its white sand, crystalline waters, diversity of marine life and lack of crowds.

-Due to the disruptive effect of guano mining which lasted until 1983, the island is dominated by expanses of bare rock and caves, and is sparsely covered with low-growing vegetation.
+Due to the disruptive effect of guano mining, which lasted until 1983, the island is dominated by expanses of bare rock and caves, and is sparsely covered with low-growing vegetation.